docjyJ/tisseoLib/README.md

 - stops_schedules
 - journeys

+See the Library documentation [here](-tisseo-lib\index.md)

-Refer to the documentation provided by Tisséo (French and English) for resources, parameters, possible responses, as well as how to obtain a key.
+Refer to the documentation provided by Tisséo (French and English) for resources, parameters, responses and as well as how to obtain a key.

 [https://data.toulouse-metropole.fr/explore/dataset/api-temps-reel-tisseo/](https://data.toulouse-metropole.fr/explore/dataset/api-temps-reel-tisseo/)